wala-ham/CleanBlog/README.md

 The Clean Architecture pattern consists of several layers:

-- **Entities:** Represent the core business objects.
+- **Domain:** Represents the core business objects.
+It defines the entities and the fundamental business logic without any dependencies on external frameworks or tools.

-- **Use Cases:** Contain the application-specific business rules.
+- **Application:** Contains the application-specific business rules.
+This layer orchestrates the flow of data between the entities and use cases, ensuring that the business logic is implemented in a way that aligns with the application's requirements.

-- **Interfaces:** Define the contracts and boundaries between layers.
+- **Infrastructure:** Defines the contracts and boundaries between layers.
+It consists of interfaces that specify how data should be persisted, how external services should be integrated, and any other interactions between the application and the outside world.

-- **Frameworks and Drivers:** Contain the implementation details such as databases, UI, and external frameworks.
+- **Api:** Contains the implementation details such as databases, UI, and external frameworks.
+This layer adapts the application to the specific technologies and tools required for execution.
+It includes database connections, user interfaces, and any external dependencies.

 This separation enables the application to adapt to changes in the external environment without affecting the core business logic.